 Cities pull public tap water from a wide variety of sources depending on wherever large quantities of water are available.
 Common sources include lakes, rivers, streams, creeks, water wells, underground aquifers, or other sources from the municipal water supply.

-Seven sources provide Dallas’ supply of tap water: the Elm Fork of Trinity River and lakes Ray Roberts, Lewisville, Grapevine, Ray Hubbard, Tawakoni, and Fork.
-The City of Dallas Water Utilities Department’s’ 2015 Water Quality Report included the map of water sources above.
+Seven sources provide Dallas’ supply of tap water: The Elm Fork of Trinity River and lakes Ray Roberts, Lewisville, Grapevine, Ray Hubbard, Tawakoni, and Fork.
+The City of Dallas Water Utilities Department’s’ 2020 Water Quality Report included the map of water sources above.
 After water is pulled from these sources, it is piped to municipal water treatment plants where it is made safe to drink.
 Then the treatment plant transfers it to the water utilities who make your water publicly accessible via underground piping.